 If you’re reading up on cerebral palsy lawsuits because you’re considering filing one yourself, you may have heard the term res ipsa loquitur.
 This is a legal term that applies in some cases of negligence.
 It also specifically applies to a great many claims filed over medical negligence.
-It’s not easy to understand and, like everything involving the law, there are specifics that may be different in some locations than they are in others.
+It’s not easy to understand, and, like everything involving the law, some specifics may be different in some locations than others.

-Res ipsa loquitur is a Latin term that translates to “the thing itself speaks”.
+Res ipsa loquitur is a Latin term meaning “the thing itself speaks.”
 Essentially, it means that the results of medical negligence provide adequate evidence that medical negligence was, in fact, a factor in somebody coming to harm.

 The key element in getting the compensation your child deserves is making sure you have an attorney who is well-versed in the law and who understands how it applies to asserting your rights in all of its complexity.